 This was by far my favourite hike in the Dolomites.
 There are incredible views the entire length of the route, easy uphills, and a refugio where you can grab a yummy lunch!
 Click here to find out everything you need to know about doing this hike.

 If you’re looking for a day hike with amazing views, a fair bit of elevation gain, and a chance to rest with a warm lunch, the Croda Da Lago hike is for you!
 During my time in the Dolomites, I went on a few breathtaking hikes, but this hike was my definite favourite.
+It was the hike with the best views, a great mix of terrain, and soooo much beauty!
 Keep reading this blog post if you’re looking for all the information you need to do the Croda Da Lago hike.

 Time: 6 hours (but we took more time to stop for lunch and sightseeing stops)